zammad/zammad-admin-documentation/integrations/ldap.rst

 With our LDAP-Integration, you can easily use existing authentication systems without having to update more than one source.
 Also, e.g. password policies are ensured by your LDAP-Source - Zammad will always contact your LDAP-Server for authentications.

-..
-Note:: The LDAP-Sync is one way: LDAP => Zammad.
+.. note:: The LDAP-Sync is one way: LDAP => Zammad.
 Changes to your users inside of Zammad might be overwritten by the LDAP Sync.

 To configure LDAP-Integration, simply go to the Admin-Settings -> System -> Integrations -> LDAP.